 Mineral exploration in the Hyland Gold project area began in the 1800s, with the discovery of the McMillan zinc-lead-silver deposit, 5 kilometres west of the property.
 Exploration in the area for potential gold mineralization began in 1981 by Archer Cathro on behalf of Kidd Creek Mines Ltd. with the discovery of 450 metre long anomalous gold-arsenic-bismuth soil geochemistry.
 The deposit was the subject of intermittent exploration from the 1980s to mid-2000s.
 In 2013, the prospecting led to the discovery of the Montrose Ridge Zone, the southern extension of the Cuz Zone.

 The Hyland Gold project is interpreted as sediment-hosted, structurally controlled, Carlin-style gold mineralization.
 Gold mineralization is hosted within Precambrian sediments of the Selwyn basin that hosts numerous other Carlin-style occurrences elsewhere in the Yukon.
-The Hyland Gold project consists of the Main Zone, Cuz Zone, and Montrose Ridge Zone that extends over 11 kilometres.
+The Hyland Gold project consists of the Main Zone, Camp Zone, Cuz Zone, and Montrose Ridge Zone that extends over 11 kilometres.
 Mineralization on the Hyland Gold project is controlled by regional-scale, N-trending faults that extend beyond the current zones; therefore, the deposit remains open to exploration to both north and south.

 LOCATION AND INFRASTURCTURE